OCA/sale-workflow/sale_properties_dynamic_fields/README.rst

 Sale properties dynamic fields
 ==============================

-This module allows to dynamically draw properties groups on sale order lines.
+This module allows to dynamically display properties groups on sale order lines.
-That is, if you have a property group 'Length' and set it as 'Draw dynamically', the module will automatically add the x_length field to the sale order line and visualize it as char field in the form view.
+That is, if you have a property group 'Length' and set it as 'Display dynamically', the module will automatically add the x_length field to the sale order line and visualize it as char field in the form view.
 When fill the 'Length' field, the module will update the properties field (property_ids) according to it.